KiselAnton/epistula/USER_GUIDE.md

 If your session is missing or expires, you’ll be returned to the login page.

+## Import/Export: what do the options mean?

+When moving data between the temporary area and live data, you may see these choices:

+- Temporary area: a safe copy for testing.
+Changes here don’t affect your live data until you choose to promote them.
+- Replace: throw away matching items in the destination and load exactly what’s in the file.
+- Merge: keep what you already have, update matching items, and add anything missing.
+- Skip existing: only add new items; don’t change anything that’s already there.

+Tip: If you’re unsure, try it in the temporary area first.
+Promote to live only after you’ve checked everything looks right.

 ## Tips & troubleshooting

 - If the login page says the server is not reachable, ensure the backend is running on port 8000.
 The quick fix is to re‑run the updater: